 The landscape grows prettier and prettier as I push further east.
 I have to be disciplined to avoid stopping too often for photos.
 I’m riding up a steep valley, cradled by snowcapped peaks.
 The climb is long but never more than 7-8% in pitch, which feels like a comfortable place after the vertical nonsense of the afternoon.
 Still, my achilles are not in a happy place and I can’t shake the fear that there will soon be a scratch tweet with my number on it.
 The checkpoint is a dangerous place because it’ll be easy to get comfortable and I’ll find sympathetic ears.
 I pause to take another photo by a bridge with an incredibly long drop down the mountainside.
 Nature calls and if I’m honest I probably could’ve dealt with it anywhere but there’s something deeply satisfying about peeing off a cliff.
 The drop was so long that I was back on the bike before it hit the ground.

 At the top of the climb I linger for a moment at the glacial lake and enjoy the view.
 I know it’s downhill from here and I’ve made it to CP3.
 Descending the Fedaia was one of my favourite moments of the race.
 13km at -8%, with the first half at well over -10%.
 I wasn’t just overtaking cars I was a low-flying fighter pilot.
-I was Tom Cruise requesting a fly-by.
-I was in the moment and couldn’t help but let out the occasional whoop as the corners flowed smoothly into each other.
+I was Maverick requesting a fly-by.
+I was fully in the moment and couldn’t help but let out the occasional whoop as the corners flowed smoothly into each other.
 This was one of those magic moments when the bike and the terrain feel so natural that it becomes effortless and automatic.

 Then I rounded a corner and found a long steep stretch of road, with enough visibility to really unleash the fury.
 Into a tuck, it wasn’t long before I saw 80kph…85…90…91…92…93kph!
 All the senses are firing at 100%.
 The mental concentration is intense.
 I ignore the periphery and focus far into the distance, scanning the rapidly changing scene for every shred of information and processing it as quickly and thoroughly as I can.
 I watch the trees that line the vanishing point of the corner ahead and I can see them appearing faster, telling me that the corner is opening up and it’s OK to maintain my speed.
 My arms are loose as I let the bike take it’s course, trying to tune into the road surface and the grip.
 Ahead the road bends left and the high mountains that surround me offer clues that this is unlikely to be a gentle kink.
 A village sign.
 My rush is over and it’s time to rein things in.